-At the entrance to one of Hamilton’s busiest spots – Te Awa/The Base shopping mall – a striking artwork stands sentry.
+At the entrance to one of Hamilton’s busiest spots - Te Awa/The Base shopping mall - a striking artwork stands tall.

-Fabricating the impressive sculpture fell to local company Longveld, which since its formation in 1992 has been taking on such challenging and bespoke projects as one aspect of its manufacturing business.
-The other aspect involves fulfilling ongoing contracts, such as fabricating Fonterra’s milk trucks.
+Creating that impressive sculpture fell to local company Longveld, which since 1992 has not only created bespoke pieces but also fulfilled ongoing manufacturing contracts, such as fabricating Fonterra’s milk trucks.

-Longveld has been a Callaghan Innovation customer since 2014, and has accessed a range of support during that time, including Project and Student grants; over this past summer, for example, an engineering Master’s student carried out an investigation into the optimisation of consumables used at the firm, identifying underutilisation and incorrect use, and evaluating procurement procedures.
+Longveld has been supported by Callaghan Innovation since 2014, accessing a range of grants during that time.
+That has included an R&D Experience Grant; where over one summer, for example, an engineering Master’s student carried out an investigation into the optimisation of consumables used at the firm, identifying underutilisation and incorrect use, and evaluating procurement procedures.

-Through its relationship with the agency, the business was also aware of its programme allowing businesses to trial a collaborative robot, or ‘cobot’, which works alongside humans in the workplace – and it was keen to give one a try.
+However, through its relationship with the agency, Longveld was also aware of the Manufacturing Robots Trials programme, which allows businesses to trial a collaborative robot, or ‘cobot’, which works alongside humans in the workplace – and was keen to give one a try.

-Roa says the company had a number of questions it wanted answered during the month-long trial.
+Longveld initially had a number of questions it wanted answered during the month-long trial, Roa says.
 Could the robot do the job effectively enough to free up polishers’ time?
 Could it work safely in the workshop?
 Was it simple enough to be programmed by someone not particularly computer literate?

 Ultimately, says Roa, Longveld successfully ticked those boxes during the trial and it has since purchased its own cobot.

-“Our industry is very cyclical,” he says, “which makes investing in R&D difficult because you can’t afford to waste a lot of resources trying things that don’t actually deliver.
+“Our industry is very cyclical,” Roa says, “which makes investing in R&D difficult because you can’t afford to waste a lot of resources trying things that don’t actually deliver.

 “The Callaghan Innovation trial really helped us have the confidence to say ‘yes, we’re ready to take the plunge with robotics’.”